asilichenko/android-youtube-shared/README.md

+# YouTube Shared
-# An app that allows you to open YouTube shared links in the browser.
+An app that allows you to open YouTube shared links in the browser and open Shorts video in the YouTube app as common video.

 ![app icon](https://github.com/asilichenko/android-share-with-browser/assets/1503214/b14bccd7-ea1c-4de0-9377-2098cbe591c3)